Dzalwaysc/weight-based-adjacency-matrix/README.md

-A code illustration of Reputation-based distributed formation control Simu_normal.m is the main file
+A code illustration of weight-based distributed formation control

+Simu_normal.m is the main file